dariogoetz/keyboard_layout_optimizer/README.md

 # Keyboard Layout Optimizer

-Neo variant layout optimizer written in rust.
+Keyboard layout optimizer written in rust.
 The optimizer is based on the "evolve-keyboard-layout" [scripts by ArneBab](https://hg.sr.ht/~arnebab/evolve-keyboard-layout).
-It supports layouts of the ["Neo"-family](https://neo-layout.org/), i.e. permutations of the base layer, where layers 2, 5, and 6 follow the permutation and layers 3 and 4 remain unchanged.
+It was historically developed with layouts of the ["Neo"-family](https://neo-layout.org/) in mind, but can be applied to arbitrary layouts.
+It supports the use of multiple layers per key (that are activated by holding corresponding modifiers).

-At the heart of the optimization lies a layout evaluation that involves multiple criteria on the frequencies of unigrams, bigrams, and trigrams.
+At the heart of the optimization lies a layout evaluation that involves multiple criteria/metrics on the frequencies of unigrams, bigrams, and trigrams.
+And with a little bit of Rust-knowledge, new metrics can easily be added.

+For the optimization, individual layers can be excluded from permutations, e.g. in the default configuration, permutations are performed in the base layer and layers 2, 5, and 6 whereas layers 3 and 4 remain unchanged (in the spirit of "Neo"-family layouts).

 ## Webapp - Evaluation and Optimization
 There is a webapp providing (a significant subset of) the evaluation and optimization functionalities at https://dariogoetz.github.io/keyboard_layout_optimizer.